 What is the currency symbol for the Malaysian ringgit?

 Many countries have currency symbols.
-For example, the U.S., Australia, Canada, and other countries add a “$” to the front of an amount to show it’s in dollars, and a € denotes the Euro.
+For example, the U.S., Australia, Canada, and other countries add a “$” to the front of an amount to show it’s in dollars, while the € denotes the Euro.
+Additionally, the Russian Ruble is another significant currency symbol used in international trade.

 Malaysia’s currency doesn’t have a similar currency symbol.